larsgr/gene-id-mapping/docs/comparison-script-design.md

 Carry these annotations up to the gene level; expose them in both transcript and gene rows when present.

-- `split_parts` / `merge_parts`: partner IDs and per-part metrics.
+- `split_or_merge_A` / `split_or_merge_B`: partner counts when we detect a split
-- `ambiguous_partners`: partner IDs plus metric deltas.
-- `antisense_conflict`: true with overlap fraction.
-- `monoexonic_caveat`: true if one side is monoexonic and the other spliced.
-- `phase_disagreement_segments`: list CDS intervals excluded by phase rule.
-- `utr_divergence`: exon Jaccard outside CDS.
+  or merge and downgrade the class.
+- `discordant_biotype`: set when coding/non-coding evidence conflicts.
+- Additional flags from the earlier wish list (e.g. `ambiguous_partners`, `phase_disagreement_segments`) remain TODO.

 ## Decision Sketch

 1. If `Strand_agree` is false:
-   - If `Jaccard_exon ≥ 0.50` and antisense is allowed, return Yellow with
-     `antisense_conflict`.
-   - Otherwise mark NotMapped with the conflict note.
+   - Compute exon overlap fraction.
+If it exceeds the antisense threshold, classify as Red with an `antisense_conflict` warning; otherwise return NotMapped.
 2. Evaluate coding transcript pairs:
    - If any pair meets Green coding, set `Green_coding_candidate`.
    - Else if any meets Yellow coding, set `Yellow_coding_candidate`.